• Mental Health

 Effexor Withdrawal Symptoms

-The severity of antidepressant side effects varies from person to person and can be influenced by one’s age, gender, or pre-existing health conditions.
+The severity of Effexor side effects varies from person to person and can be influenced by one’s age, gender, or pre-existing health conditions.
 Stopping Effexor without proper guidance can lead to withdrawal symptoms, such as insomnia and increased anxiety.
 If symptoms become severe, it is important to seek immediate medical attention.
 Always discuss these risks with a prescriber.

 Common symptoms of Effexor withdrawal may include:1